ph-luna/csharp-console-chess/README.md

 To run this project, you will need:
 - .NET v7;
 - A terminal with support for Unicode and RGB colors.
+- Windows or Linux x64.

+You can download the executable files for your SO from the github releases section.